Nijenhuis geometry II: Left-symmetric algebras and linearization problem for Nijenhuis operators: Introduction

+Now we are proceed to the results of the paper.
 First, we classify all real left-symmetric algebras in dimension two.
-Until now there has been only a partial classification \cite{burde2} of the left symmetric algebras over the field of complex numbers.
+Until now there has been only a partial ($\mathfrak b$-series in our terminology) classification by Burde (Proposition, 4.1, \cite{burde2}) of the left symmetric algebras over $\mathbb C$.
+In our classification we adopt notation, similar to the one in \cite{burde2}.
+For $\mathfrak b_2, \mathfrak b^+_4, \mathfrak b^-_4$ we have slightly different basis and $\mathfrak b^+_4, \mathfrak b^-_4$ have the same complexification, denoted in \cite{burde2} as $\mathfrak b_4$.

-\begin{theor} Up to an isomorphism there are two continuous families and 10 exceptional two dimensional real left-symmetric algebras.
+\begin{theor} Up to isomorphism there are two continuous families and 10 exceptional two dimensional real left-symmetric algebras.
 The complete list of normal forms is presented in the Table 1 and Table 2 below.
-For every algebra we give \begin{itemize} \item All non-zero structure relations for a given basis \item The matrix $L_{\xi}$ in the same basis \item The matrix $R_{\xi}$ in the same basis \end{itemize} $b$ stands for algebras with non-commutative associated Lie algebra and $c$ for the algebras with commutative associated Lie algebra.
+The tables contain \begin{itemize} \item All non-zero structure relations for a given basis $\eta_1, \eta_2$ \item The right-adjoint operator of $\mathfrak a$ in coordinates $x, y$, associated with basis $\eta_1, \eta_2$.
+We denote it as $R$ \item The left-adjoint operator of $\mathfrak a$ in coordinates $x, y$, associated with basis $\eta_1, \eta_2$.
+We denote it as $L$. \end{itemize} Recall, that in dimension two up to the isomorphism there are only two Lie algebras.
+The letter $\mathfrak b$ stands for algebras with non-abelian associated Lie algebra and $\mathfrak c$ for the algebras with abelian associated Lie algebra.

 \end{theor}